-An Outlaw Makes it Home: The Making of a Spiritual Revolutionary is a candid, compelling and raucous spiritual adventure story.
+An Outlaw Makes it Home: The Awakening of a Spiritual Revolutionary

 "An Outlaw Makes It Home bares it all....
 I consumed this book in huge gulps and would do it again.
 I urge others to read it."